ajnisbet/paired/README.md

 Paired is a Python package for pairwise alignment of arbitrary sequences.

-Python has lots of great packages for sequence alignment and warping, but mostly for biological or numerical data.
+Python has lots of great packages for sequence alignment and time warping, but mostly for biological or numerical data.
 Paired performs global alignment on lists of arbitrary Python objects, and lets you define how element pairs are matched and scored.

 ## Basic usage